3 Helpful / 1 Not

 5 Helpful / 4 Not

--Well kept signs, pads and baskets and fairways
+-Well kept signs, pads and baskets

 -Nature friendly course playing through tallgrass prairie and large woods